-Note: The Docker configuration is a recent addition, and, for the time being, should be considered as highly experimental.
+Note: The Docker configuration is a recent addition, and, for the time being, should be considered experimental.

 Note: For the sake of simplicity, the sample configuration starts a single database node and a single web server node, both on the same host.
 It also does not handle SSL termination.
 If you plan to expose it to the public internet, make sure you put a SSL-terminating load balancer or reverse proxy in front of it.